aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listcolumn/_index.md

 ```

 Gets the name of the column.

+**Remarks**

 If sets the name of the column, the according cell' value will be changed too.

 **Returns:**
 java.lang.String